johnnymarcelino/johnnymarcelino/README.md

-- 👋 Hi, I’m @johnnymarcelino
+- 👋 Hi, I’m Johnny Marcelino
-- 👀 I’m interested in fullstack development
+- 👀 I’m interested in Fullstack Development
 - 🌱 I’m currently learning C#, JS, Python, React, HTML, CSS, SQL and NoSQL
 - 💞️ I’m looking to collaborate on project of e-commerce
 - 📫 How to reach me linkedin.com/in/johnny-marcelino